Respirator Welding Helmet | Welding Mask With Respirator

 2. Cost Of Consumables

 This factor is often overlooked during the initial purchase decision.
-Over the lifetime of the helmet, the accumulated cost of replacement filters can easily exceed the original cost of the helmet.
+Over the lifetime of a welding helmet with respirator, the accumulated cost of replacement filters can easily exceed the original cost of the helmet.
 Replacement filters for the Weldclass PROMAX R50 PAPR respirator unit are priced very competitively (up to 50% lower than some other brands), to reduce operating costs and maximise ROI on your helmet investment.

 3. Filter Size vs Battery Size